 Boy was this smoothie idea delicious!
-Creamy and sweet, this clementine smoothie recipes reminds me a lot of a creamsicle.
+Creamy and sweet, this clementine smoothie recipe reminds me a lot of a creamsicle.

 This recipe made a great after school snack that I shared with the kid.
 It would also be fun for breakfast.
 It’s a great immune booster smoothie because it is packed with vitamin C.